bynjh007/bynjh007.github.io/_posts/2021-2-26-Dropbox-uploader.md

 ---
 layout: post
-title: upload files in Linux to DropBox account
+title: Uploading files in Linux to DropBox account
 ---

 This is the way how I uploaded the large files (~40 files, ~200G) in the remote server (Linux) to my dropbox account.

-# Download dropbox_uploader
 1. You can use the codes in this [github repository](https://github.com/andreafabrizi/Dropbox-Uploader)

 2. Follow the instruction (git clone, setting permission of the file)